CKs-Technology-News/PrivacyTools/README.md

 Alternatives that work similar:
-- [Twetch](https://twetch.app/) – The decentralized social network where you own your data and earn money for your content. - **controversial**
 - [Zooko](https://github.com/publiusfederalist/zooko) – Like Twitter, but Immutable, Verifiable and Decentralized.
 - [Retribute](https://retribute.me/) – A Community Wealth Sharing Platform.